GGLVXD/Mandatory/README.md

 # Mandatory
 Upcomming game in C!
-idk what im doing but im doing something
+idk what im doing but im doing something.